zuozhenggh/learning-library/developer-library/python-on-atp/setup/setup.md

   ![](images/038.png " ")

-7. Enter the following commands.
+7. We're now going to execute SQL to create a user and credential.
+Enter the following commands.
+Use the small arrow to execute.
 The first is to create user **alpha**.
   ```
   <copy>create user alpha identified by "&lt;atp password&gt;";
   grant dwrole to alpha;</copy>